 Emmy-nominated editor Jen Fineran established Gypsy Camp Studios Inc. in 2005 just as technology was making a roving edit studio possible, and just after she had her first child.
 With an education in film history and an early start in advertising, Jen is now best known for her intimate and eclectic non-fiction storytelling.
-Her work can be seen in theaters and at film festivals such as Sundance, HotDocs and Berlin International Film Festival.
+Her work can be seen in theaters and at film festivals such as Sundance, SXSW, HotDocs and Berlin International Film Festival.

 Jen has edited several award-winning documentaries including Emily Kassie’s Academy award-winning I Married my Family’s Killer about love and intermarriage in post-genocide Rwanda, and Alison Klayman's Ai Weiwei: Never Sorry (IFC Films) which won a US Documentary Special Jury Prize at the Sundance Film Festival and was shortlisted for the Academy Award.
 Jen also earned an Emmy nomination for "Outstanding Editing: Documentary and Long Form.”
 Jen’s first film job was assistant editing on Ruth Leitman’s southern gothic documentary Alma, which was selected for the Whitney Biennial.